 APPLY FOR A FIREARM LICENCE (to privately own a firearm)

-When applying for the a firearm licence it is advised that the following steps be followed:
+When applying for a new firearm licence it is advised that the following steps be followed:

-Complete the form in black ink – make sure your write clearly – be sure to mark the relevant blocks with an X.
+Complete the form in black ink – make sure your write clearly – be sure to mark the relevant blocks with an X (nothing else).

 Ascertain that you complete all relevant sections of the form – double check if you have filled out all required fields.